Narotam-Mishra/advanced-nodejs-concepts/ReadMe.txt

 # For some standard library function calls (like pbkdf2 method) the Node's C++ side and Libuv decide to do expensive calculations outside of the Event Loop entirely instead they make use of something called `thread pool`.

 # Thread Pool is a series of four threads that can be used for running computationally intensive tasks such as pbkdf2 function, by default libuv creates four threads in this thread pool which means that in addition to the thread used for the Event Loop  there are four other threads that can be used to offload expensive calculations that need to occur inside our application.
-Many of the functions included in Node standard library will automatically use thread pool.
+Many of the functions included in Node standard library will automatically make use of thread pool.
 So by using the thread pool we don't have to wait for that 1 second and we can do other things inside of the Event Loop while that calculation is going on.

+# Node is not truly single-threaded because there are other threads that Node uses for doing some computationally intensive tasks.

 ## 011   Threadpools with Multithreading (01:01:02)